Gods As Diseases

 “The eye of the complex gives the peculiar twist called psychological insight.
 We become psychologists because we see from the psychological viewpoint, which means by benefit of our complexes and their pathologizings.”

-Rohde's philological evidence establishes the ancient Greek precedent for the gods-as-diseases concept: in Archaic Greek culture, internal disease was understood as direct divine action, requiring the combined office of healer, seer, and purifier.
+Rohde’s philological account of Greek medicine documents the ancient precedent for the gods-as-diseases conception: internal disease was understood in Archaic Greece as direct divine action, requiring ritual-medical specialists.

 Rohde, Erwin, Psyche: The Cult of Souls and the Belief in Immortality among the Greeks, 1894aside